 You can also update your login details and install a connection profile.

 BT has a range of other apps for your mobile device.
-You might want to install the free BT Sport app, and BT Cloud (for backups) and you can make free phone calls over wi-fi when in the UK or abroad.
+You might want to install the BT Sport app, which is free with your BT Mobile 6GB or higher plan (excluding double data offers on the 3GB plan) and BT Cloud (for backups) and you can make free phone calls over wi-fi when in the UK or abroad.